 There are more possible ways how to translate the sentence from the example above.
-Zděnek Urbánek probably puts more emphasis on the action of talking whereas Aloys Skoumal put stress on the person.
+Aloys Skoumal probably puts more emphasis on the action of talking whereas Zdeněk Urbánek puts the stress on the person.
+Zdeněk Urbánek corresponds with the original text.
+James Joyce also puts emphasis on the character of Mr. Cotter.

-6.4 Comparison of selected terms, approaches to translation
+5.4 Comparison of selected terms, approaches to translation